Tdhtdhtdhtdhtdh: Sound Effects!

 True, but I have seen them go in the field for like forest walks and stuff.
 So there's a mix of everything.

-And they all, you know, share stuff like whoever came up with the celery is probably regarded as a, you know, a genius in the field.
+And they all, you know, share stuff.
+Like whoever came up with the celery is probably regarded as a, you know, a genius in the field.

-They're using carrots before that.
+I'm sure they're using carrots before that.
 Right.

-I also saw
+I also saw,

 there was in that New Yorker profile, one of the Foley artists talks about a Halloween mask of the tin man that got handed down from her former Foley partner when he retired.

-I can't even wrap my mind around that but what sound is it supposed to be a yawning ch sound I don't know I think it used it's
+I can't even wrap my mind around that.
+But what sound is it supposed to be?
+A yawning ch sound.

-online, and it came, and she was like, this doesn't sound anything like it.
+online and it came and she was like, this doesn't sound anything like it.
 It's made of different materials.

-I saw a quote from David Fincher, the director, who is like a huge fan
+I saw a quote from David Fincher, the director, who is like a huge fan of Foley artists.
+And he basically was like,

-we're looking at like the like a scene of some people having a meeting in a lawyer's office.
-And he's like,

-what does the noga hide or the leather on the sofa sound like?
+we're looking at like the, like a scene of some people having a meeting in a lawyer's office.
+And he's like, what is the, what does the Naugahide or the leather on the sofa sound like?
 Yeah, yeah.

 Like, is it, is it fake?
 Like, is this a strip mall lawyer's office?
 Or is it like a really well-heeled lawyer's office?
+So it's real leather?

 a sound may sit wrong if they don't do it right.
 Yeah, like if somebody sits on a leather couch and it makes a yawning shh sound,